unbanksytv/OpenAI-main/README.md

 ## First Experiment WIP

-#chatGPT "what's one of the hardest concepts for a human mind to visualize?
+#chatGPT A "what's one of the hardest concepts for a human mind to visualize?
 Write a
 prompt for an Al image generator to try and create that image."
+Q "Imagine a vast, endless expanse of shimmering stars, stretching out in every direction as far as the eye can see.
+Each star is a different color and size, twinkling and pulsing with energy.
+In the center of this cosmic expanse, a glowing portal beckons, inviting you to step through and explore the infinite possibilities that lie beyond."

 Here's what it came up with, and here's how MidJourney visualized it: